Cynoglossum officinale Seeds

 | Common Name | Houndstongue / Gypsy Flower |

-Houndstongue looks best in a naturalistic or wild setting:
+Houndstongue looks its best in a naturalistic or wild setting.
+Pair it with these available species from our collection:

 - 🕊️ White Campion: The Contrast.
-The pure white flowers of the Campion contrast beautifully with the sombre maroon of the Houndstongue.
-Both thrive in dry, hedgerow conditions.
+The pure white flowers of the Campion provide a luminous backdrop that makes the sombre, dull maroon of the Houndstongue truly stand out.
+Both species thrive in similar dry, hedgerow-style conditions.

-- 🐍 Viper's Bugloss (Echium): The Coastal Mix.
+- 🐍 Viper's Bugloss: The Coastal Duo.
 If you have sandy or dry soil, grow these two together.
-The electric blue of the Echium and the deep red of the Cynoglossum create a stunning, bee-friendly display.
+The electric blue spikes of the Echium and the deep maroon-red of the Cynoglossum create a high-impact, bee-friendly display that looks spectacular on coastal banks.

 ⚠️ Pet Warning

-The seed burrs are incredibly sticky (like Velcro).
-If you have long-haired dogs, plant this at the back of the border where they won't brush past it, or cut the stems before the seeds ripen!
+The seed burrs of Houndstongue are incredibly "hooked" (functioning like nature's Velcro).
+If you have long-haired pets, we recommend planting this at the back of a border where they won't brush past it, or cutting the flower stems before the seeds fully ripen.

 - Regular price